Minna Kauppi

 Minna Kauppi (born 25 November 1982) is a Finnish orienteer, who was born in Asikkala and lives in Lahti.
 Kauppi is a nine-time World Champion, including five golds from relays.
+Kauppi is the most successful Finnish orienteer of all time when ranked by number of gold medals at the World Orienteering Championships.
+Kauppi was named Finnish Sports Personality of the Year in 2010.